Skip to content

 No. You must not ask about health and sickness when deciding who to recruit – but you are allowed to ask questions in order to:

-• Establish whether the applicant is able to undergo an assessment, and if they are not, to decide what reasonable adjustments you can make to ensure that the recruitment process is fair.
+• Establish whether the applicant is able to undergo an assessment, and if they are not, decide what reasonable adjustments you can make to ensure that the recruitment process is fair.
 For example, you can ask whether the applicant is able to complete a written test

 • Establish that the applicant is able to carry out the main functions of the job

-• Monitor diversity amongst the applicants
+• Monitor diversity among the applicants

 • Decide whether to positively discriminate